Cornell-MAE-UG/fa25-portfolio-al2593-gif/_projects/o3-client-outline-template.md

 **What it is:** <1–2 sentences.>
 **How it would be used:**
-Uses a trigger on a handle to create a high mechanical advantage to close the jaws Jaws scrape against the surface, removing and collecting the egg masses Uses a sliding door container to allow egg masses to fall in but not back out onto the ground
+- Uses a trigger on a handle to create a high mechanical advantage to close the jaws
+- Jaws scrape against the surface, removing and collecting the egg masses
+- Uses a sliding door container to allow egg masses to fall in but not back out onto the ground

 **Why it’s better than the status quo:**
-More efficient and comfortable than scraping with a card, allows collection of many egg masses Doesn’t use chemicals or toxic fluids, doesn’t interfere with farm equipment or operations
+- More efficient and comfortable than scraping with a card, allows collection of many egg masses
+- Enables easy counting of egg masses in the bucket to numerically evaluate the device's impact

 **End-of-semester proof-of-concept:**
-By the end of the semester, we will have a tested prototype showing proof of concept that efficiently removes and collects simulated egg masses off various surfaces and requires little force input to operate.
+- By the end of the semester, we will have a tested prototype showing proof of concept that efficiently removes and collects - simulated egg masses off various surfaces and requires little force input to operate.

 ## Key risks / unknowns